benfeather/gulp-boilerplate/README.md

 ### Bundles

-This boilerplate allows you to create separate "bundles" by simply creating a new object in the task config:
+This boilerplate allows you to create separate files ("bundles") by simply adding objects to the bundles array in the task config:

 ```js
 const styles = {